DEPARTMENT OF FAMILY MEDICINE

 - To expose the student to common family practice procedures such as vasectomy, colposcopy, treadmill stress testing, minor skin and gynecologic procedures

-- To promulgate family practice values of continuity of care, compassion, holism, and cost effectiveness
+- To promulgate family practice values of continuity of care, compassion, holism, and cost effectiveness, and

 - To evaluate and be evaluated by students interested in applying for a Family Medicine residency